 For this reason, it is worth ensuring that staff understand the following, for example:

-- How culture shock, culture clash, stereotypes and prejudices can impact on how to communicate online
+- How culture shock, culture clash, stereotypes, and prejudices can impact how to communicate online

 - Cultural value dimensions

 - Ways of improving cross-cultural communication in the workplace

 One of the first things I recommend is to provide training for your managers on how to manage virtual teams.